JoseRodrigues443/JoseRodrigues443.github.io/README.md

-# webSiteExample
-First project to test HTML, CSS and java script knowledge
+# José Rodrigues personal website

+## Objective

+This repository will host the desired website to show/advertise my knowledge.
+And also improve the HTML, CSS and javascript tecnics developing the websites.